Random Group Generator

 Use Random Pair Generator

-Choose this page for partner discussion, speaking drills, workshop icebreakers, and peer review.
+Choose this page for random pairs, partner discussion, speaking drills, workshop icebreakers, and peer review.

 Use Random Group Generator

-Switch back if you need three or more teams or any structured balancing rule.
+Switch back to the random group generator if you need three or more teams or any broader group allocation.

 Use Random Student Picker

-If the task is fair calling or deciding who speaks next, use the picker instead of a pairing page.
+If the task is fair calling or deciding who speaks next, use the picker instead of a partner generator.

 How to use Random Pair Generator

-A short workflow is usually all you need.
+A short partner-picking workflow is usually all you need.

 1. 1